 - Outline strategic challenges and opportunities in the county

-- Establish recommended goals & strategies to address key issues; and
+- Establish recommended goals and strategies to address key issues

-- Explore county & municipal government roles in meeting these challenges.
+- Explore county and municipal government roles in meeting these challenges

 Individual Task Force meetings will be scheduled.
 Multiple issues will be examined by each Task Force and Sub-Committees will be formed to address some important topics in more depth.
 Examples of potential issues to be explored include:

 - Public Health: Economic impact of health services; recruitment of expanded health-related services; impacts of projected increases in communicable disease; increased demand for health services for the County's growing senior adult population; impacts of potential privatization of select public health programs.

 - Public Safety (Including Emergency Medical Services; Fire and Law Enforcement): Impact of the Community Paramedicine Program on the growing senior adult population; delegation by state of regulatory responsibilities to local governments; county/municipal Hazard Mitigation planning; enterprise risk management and ability of local government to manage risks to employees and public; centralized telecommunications and its expanded impacts to all local government public safety operations; types of crimes and their cost to the community; crimes and their impact on law enforcement resources; challenges faced by volunteer fire departments with increased responsibilities due to expected growth in areas, the difficulties in recruiting part time volunteer fire-fighters.

 - Well-Being: Likely to involve multiple issues requiring the formation of Sub-Committees such as:

 - Public Education - strategic challenges and impacts of the Charter School Act of 2011.